WillRDorval/ECOR1042/README.txt

 filters to apply to the image.
 You can now save your images with the applied filters.
 If you try to use the filters without loading an image a “No image loaded” error message will appear.
 - For the edge dection filter a threshold will need to be entered.
 - The batch user interface program, it will prompt the user for the name of a batch file.
-The programwill read the contents in the image file and it will perform image manipulations that were present in the file.
+The program will read the contents in the image file and it will perform image manipulations that were present in the file.
 Afterwards it will save the results.

-- The projectis made up of 2 files:
+- The project is made up of 2 files:
     T099_interactive_ui        A Python script
     T099_batch_ui              A Python script